You are here

 The Center offers an opportunity for Pace students to work as fellows conducting research on land use practice topics, with an opportunity to be published in academic journals and other scholarly publications.
 The hard work of Pace students has contributed to many of the Center’s publications, including its most encyclopedic work: Well Grounded: Using Local Land Use Authority to Achieve Smart Growth.

 Pace Law School, in conjunction with the Land Use Law Center, creates practice-ready law school graduates through a rich academic curriculum in land use law, real estate law, and environmental dispute resolution.
 Students interested in these topics have the opportunity to:

 • Participate in the foundational Land Use Law course, or advanced study courses, seminars, and guided research projects in real estate and land use law

 • Earn academic credit through externships at the Land Use Law Center, Real Estate Law Institute, or Kheel Center

-The student-run Real Estate and Land Use Law Society (RELULS) and Dispute Resolution Society of Pace Law School are dedicated to exposing students interested in the practices of real estate, land use, environmental law, and alternative dispute resolution to both practical experiences and academic opportunities.
+The student-run Land Use and Sustainable Development Law Society of Pace Law School is dedicated to exposing students interested in the practices of real estate, land use, environmental law, and alternative dispute resolution to both practical experiences and academic opportunities.
 The Real Estate & Land Use Law Alumni Group provides Pace alumni with a connection to the Center that lasts beyond graduation.
 The Group also offers mentoring for current students and networking opportunities for alumni working within all fields of law relating to land use and real estate.